 Slack: Committee discussion takes place on a private channel that can be joined by invitation if you would like to help with AdCom work.
 If you have administrative questions or need assistance, let us know in #helpdesk.

 Responsible for developing an effective, accessible, and secure method for online discussion and absentee voting.
+Implementation is currently in progress and help is needed!
+Please contact @kimlehmkuhl on Slack if you are willing to pitch in.

 Gabriel R. (Chair)